dabonetn/Apple2Card-Dan-CR-Board-/README.md

 # Firmware Updates
 Once the custom bootloader was flashed to the ATMEGA, all further firmware updates can be done through the Apple II.
 The utility is even able to recover "bricked" cards - as long as the custom bootloader was installed.

-See the latest ZIP in [releases](https://github.com/ThorstenBr/Apple2Card/releases) with a disk containing the Arduino firmware update utility for the Apple II.
-There is a [YT video](https://www.youtube.com/watch?v=ViGnc-YHbAo) showing the firmware update process of the controller.
+If the card was "bricked" (no longer responds as a drive), then you have to load the firmware update from a real disk (or a FloppyEmu).

-Note: if you flashed your ATMEGA before the firmware update utility for the Apple II was introduced, then your ATMEGA does not yet contain the new custom bootloader.
+*Note*: if you flashed your ATMEGA before the firmware update utility for the Apple II was introduced, then your ATMEGA does not yet contain the new custom bootloader.
 In this case the Apple II is unable to do the update.
 You will need to do one more manual update using an ICSP programmer (see above).

+## Firmware Update with Apple II
+See the latest ZIP in [releases](https://github.com/ThorstenBr/Apple2Card/releases) with a disk containing the Arduino firmware update utility for the Apple II (use the DANIITOOL... disk).
+The ProDOS variant of the file (.po suffix) can also be stored as a volume on the DAN][ controller itself - so the firmware update can directly be loaded from the card.

+* Load the "DANIITOOL..." disk (from a real disk, from FloppyEmu, or from a DAN][ volume).
+* Enter the slot number of your DAN ][ Controller (Slot 1-7 for Apple II).
+* The utility then asks to "PRESS CTRL-RESET TO START THE UPDATE".
+Yes, you need to press "CTRL-RESET", which triggers a warm-start, resets the DAN][ controller and immediately starts the firmware update.

+There is a [YT video](https://www.youtube.com/watch?v=ViGnc-YHbAo) showing the firmware update process of the controller.

+## Firmware Update with Apple ///
+The firmware update is now also possible with the Apple ///.

+Since Apple /// *cannot* use the ProDOS-based firmware disks (DANIITOOL...), a separate firmware update disk is provided for Apple ///.
+This file needs to be copied to a real disk (or to a FloppyEmu).

+The Apple /// firmware update is based on **Apple II DOS 3.3**.
+Therefore, it must be run in "**Apple ][ Emulation Mode**":

+* Load the "**Apple ][ Emulation**" disk" first and start the machine.
+* Then load the disk "**DOS3.3_APPLEIII_FWUPDATE_....dsk**" (from the release ZIP file) and press "RETURN".
+* The machine reboots in Apple ][ mode and loads the update utility.
+* Enter the slot number of your DAN ][ Controller (**Slot 1-4** for Apple ///).
+* When the utility asks to "PRESS RESET TO START THE UPDATE", then just press the single RESET button on the Apple /// (no CTRL-RESET etc).
+* The reset timing on the Apple /// is a little tricky.
+If the utility reports "NO SYNC", just press RESET again (may need a few attempts).

 # SD Cards
 Either micro SD or micro SDHC cards may be used - with up to 32 GB capacity.

+Best performance is achieved with "Class 10" (or better) cards.
+"Class 4" (or lower) may result in slower disk access.

 ## FAT16/FAT32 Mode
 You can use SD cards with either FAT16 or FAT32 file system as the first partition.